sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Key Derivation

-SFrame encrytion and decryption use a key and salt derived from the `base_key` associated to a KID.
+SFrame encryption and decryption use a key and salt derived from the `base_key` associated to a KID.
 Given a `base_key` value, the key and salt are derived using HKDF {{!RFC5869}} as follows: